StefanCardnell/LoLTracker/README.txt

 - Keep "key.txt" in the same folder as input.exe.

-- Run the program!
+- Run the program (input.exe)!

+- To exit, Press Cntrl+C.

+[ERROR-HANDLING]

 - If you run in to issues with the program, make sure you entered the API KEY in to key.txt correctly.

-- To exit, Press Cntrl+C.

-- Particularly after patches which introduce new champions, this program may not work correctly (because Riot needs to update their data).
+- Unlikely but the program may not work after game patches.
+This may fix itself after a day or two once riot updates their stuff.

 [TO RE-BUILD]: